 Want to keep your ears dry and protected this summer?
-Visit our online store to browse our range of Australia’s best swimming ear plugs.
+Visit our online store to browse our range of Australia’s best swimming earplugs.

-One of the most common side effects of overexposure to water is swimmer’s ear.
+One of the most common side effects of overexposure to water is the swimmer’s ear.
 The infection targets the outer ear canal and occurs when water creates a moist environment that supports bacterial growth.

-While mild cases of swimmer’s ear can cause muffled hearing and tickling sensations, serious infection can lead to intense itching, severe pain, swelling of the lymph node and deep-tissue infection.
-The risk of developing swimmer’s ear is heightened in hot and humid climates, like Australia, with moisture in the air preventing the ears from drying out naturally.
+While mild cases of swimmer’s ear can cause muffled hearing and tickling sensations, serious infection can lead to intense itching, severe pain, swelling of the lymph node, and deep-tissue infection.
+The risk of developing a swimmer’s ear is heightened in hot and humid climates, like Australia, with moisture in the air preventing the ears from drying out naturally.

 Thrills & Spills

-For water sports enthusiasts, the danger of rupturing an eardrum is very real.
+For water sports enthusiasts, the danger of rupturing an eardrum is genuine.
 From bailing on a five-foot wave to flying off a sea biscuit, hitting the water at high speed can cause serious damage to the eardrum.
 Ruptured eardrums can cause infections in the middle ear and lead to more serious complications, including damage to the brain or nerves.

 Exposure to the elements

-When it comes to protecting your ears from conditions like swimmer’s ear and exostosis externa, prevention is the best method.
+When it comes to protecting your ears from conditions like a swimmer’s ear and exostosis externa, prevention is the best method.
 With so many fantastic products available, there’s no reason why your summer should be plagued with ear discomfort.

 Here are some of the best products for protecting your ears:

-Alpine SwimSafe Earplugs have a clever design that prevents water from entering the ear canal, without muffling ambient sounds.
+Alpine SwimSafe Earplugs have a clever design that prevents water from entering the ear canal without muffling ambient sounds.
 This makes them an ideal choice for scenarios where communication is key.
-Think surfing with friends, attending swim squad training or racing yachts.
+Think surfing with friends, attending swim squad training, or racing yachts.

 Forgot to wear your earplugs?
 Get rid of excess water with Mack’s Dry-n-Clear Ear Drying Aid.
 The unique formula actively dries out H2O and relieves discomfort caused by water-clogged ears.
-Use after swimming, surfing, scuba diving and other general water activities.
+Use after swimming, surfing, scuba diving, and other general water activities.

-Ramp up your protection with the Mack’s Ear Band for Swimming.
+Ramp up your protection with Mack’s Ear Band for Swimming.
 This premium-quality neoprene band keeps your earplugs in place and prevents water from entering the canal.
 The adjustable velcro band promises a secure fit for children and adults.